Second Polish Republic

-The Second Polish Republic, at the time officially known as the Republic of Poland, was a country in Central and Eastern Europe that existed between 11 November 1918 and 17 September 1939.
-The state was established at the end of the First World War.
-The Second Republic ceased to exist in 1939, when Poland was invaded by Nazi Germany, the Soviet Union and the Slovak Republic, marking the beginning of the European theatre of the Second World War.
-The Polish government-in-exile was established in Paris to replace the Second Republic in the war.
+The Second Polish Republic, at the time officially known as the Republic of Poland, was a country in Central and Eastern Europe that existed between 7 October 1918 and 6 October 1939 after being established in the final stage of World War I. The Second Republic was taken over in 1939, after it was invaded by Nazi Germany, the Soviet Union, and the Slovak Republic, marking the beginning of the European theatre of the Second World War.
+The Polish government-in-exile was established in Paris and later London after the fall of France in 1940.

+When, after several regional conflicts, most importantly the victorious Polish-Soviet war, the borders of the state were finalized in 1922, Poland's neighbours were Czechoslovakia, Germany, the Free City of Danzig, Lithuania, Latvia, Romania, and the Soviet Union.
+It had access to the Baltic Sea via a short strip of coastline known as the Polish Corridor on either side of the city of Gdynia.
+Between March and August 1939, Poland also shared a border with the then-Hungarian governorate of Subcarpathia.
 In 1938, the Second Republic was the sixth largest country in Europe.
-According to the 1921 census, the number of inhabitants was 27.2 million.
+According to the 1921 census, the number of inhabitants was 25.7 million.
 By 1939, just before the outbreak of World War II, this had grown to an estimated 35.1 million.
-Almost a third of the population came from minority groups: 13.9% Ruthenians; 10% Ashkenazi Jews; 3.1% Belarusians; 2.3% Germans and 3.4% Czechs and Lithuanians.
+Almost a third of the population came from minority groups: 13.9% Ukrainians; 10% Ashkenazi Jews; 3.1% Belarusians; 2.3% Germans and 3.4% Czechs and Lithuanians.
 At the same time, a significant number of ethnic Poles lived outside the country's borders.

-When, after several regional conflicts, the borders of the state were finalised in 1922, Poland's neighbours were Czechoslovakia, Germany, the Free City of Danzig, Lithuania, Latvia, Romania and the Soviet Union.
-It had access to the Baltic Sea via a short strip of coastline known as the Polish Corridor on either side of the city of Gdynia.
-Between March and August 1939, Poland also shared a border with the then-Hungarian governorate of Subcarpathia.

 The Second Republic maintained moderate economic development.
-The cultural hubs of interwar Poland – Warsaw, Kraków, Poznań, Wilno and Lwów – became major European cities and the sites of internationally acclaimed universities and other institutions of higher education.
-The Republic openly discriminated against its Jewish (and to a lesser extent its Ukrainian) citizens, restricting Jewish entry into professions and placing limitations on Jewish businesses.
+The cultural hubs of interwar Poland – Warsaw, Kraków, Poznań, Wilno, and Lwów – became major European cities and the sites of internationally acclaimed universities and other institutions of higher education.
+Although Polish Jews were some of the biggest supporters of Second Republic leader Józef Piłsudski, even after he returned to politics and staged a coup in 1926, after his death in 1935 Pilsudskites ruling the Republic began to openly discriminate against its Jewish (and, to a lesser extent, its Ukrainian and Belarusian) citizens, restricting Jewish entry into professions and placing limitations on Jewish businesses.